MARINE SCIENCE DAY

 -

-Registration is confirmed upon receipt of payment
+Registration is confirmed only after payment is received.

 -

-There are no refunds for canceled registrations
+No refunds for canceled registrations.

 -